 Fold edges over cheese and press down.

-Add sauce, toppings, and cheese, and bake at 400 for 20-25 minutes, or until crust is lightly browned and cheese is bubbly.
+or until crust is lightly browned and cheese is bubbly.

 - 1 package Rapid Rise Yeast I use Red Star